-Collagen is protein.
+Collagen is a protein.
 In fact, collagen is the most abundant protein in the body, making up 30% of the body’s proteins.
-Its responsibility is to literally hold everything together and is found in the bones, muscles, tendons, skin, hair, and nails.
+Its responsibility is to hold everything together, literally and is found in the bones, muscles, tendons, skin, hair, and nails.
 It provides structural support and elasticity and is vital for cell renewal, cartilage, and bones.

 Table of contents

 How Many Types of Collagen Are There?
 Types 1, 2 & 3 What Causes Collagen Production To Slow Down?Can I Boost My Collagen Production?Nutritional Ways to Boost Collagen ProductionProcedural Ways To Boost Collagen ProductionSupplemental:What’s The Difference Between Collagen & Whey Protein?Vegan CollagenPlant-Based and Vegan Collagen SupplementsSummary: Expert Suggestions On Collagen

 You may not have known this, but there are three types of collagen: Types 1, 2, and 3.
 Many people ask us, “Which types do you take together?
 Can you take all three at the same time?
 What does each type do?”
 Great questions!

 According to Vital Proteins, “all types of collagen will benefit your hair, skin, nails, bones, and joints, primarily because all collagen types are made up of beneficial amino acids.”
 However, you’ll typically see types 1 + 3 packaged together in one bottle, focusing on your skin, bones, hair, and nails.
 Types 1 and 3 make up 90% of the collagen in your body, can minimize wrinkles, improve skin elasticity, support bones, correct damaged nail beds, thicken fine hair and improve your body’s circulation.
 Typically, when you see supplements, what you’ll see is types 1+3.